Chernobyl’s rapid return to nature puts humanity’s impermanence into perspective. There’s beauty to be found in humanity’s absence...

 Sunrise Aisles - “Voshod” meaning Sunrise was one of the first modern supermarkets in Ukraine.
 It was rumoured to be the only place in Ukraine where Chanel No.5 was sold.

-Through the Looking Glass - A kaleidoscope of color at the entrance to Pripyat cinema.
+Through the Looking Glass - A kaleidoscope of colour at the entrance to Pripyat cinema.
 Artists in the USSR had trouble earning a living unless they joined the state-mandated Union of Artists.
 This union funded and controlled all aspects of artistic life, most importantly the subject of their artwork - idealised visions of Soviet life that promoted communist ideology.

-One Day Only - The Prypiat Amusement Park was due to open for May Day celebrations in 1986.
+One Day Only - The Pripyat Amusement Park was due to open for May Day celebrations in 1986.
 It was open for just one day: April 27, 1986 - the day after the Chernobyl disaster, before the announcement to evacuate the Pripyat was made.

 Ghost Hotel - Built in the 1970s, senior party officials, high profile delegations, and other visitors to Chernobyl stayed at the Polissya Hotel.
 After the Chernobyl meltdown, the hotel was used as a command post for operations and clean-up.
 With a direct view of Chernobyl, spotters stood on the hotel roof and by radio guided helicopters dropping sacks of sand into the inferno reactor fire.